atreyasha/spp-explainability/docs/develop.md

         2. Background concepts

+            1.  add more background information on linear-chain WFSAs, FSAs, regular expressions and conversion processes

-            1.  explain vanilla SoPa more clearly to motivate everything else -\> perhaps need more information on FSAs with starting and accepting states
+            2.  explain vanilla SoPa more clearly to motivate everything else -\> perhaps need more information on FSAs with starting and accepting states

-            2. EITHER quote + indent sentences directly taken from other studies (cite pages and paragraphs) OR paraphrase them and leave them in a definition environment
+            3. EITHER quote + indent sentences directly taken from other studies (cite pages and paragraphs) OR paraphrase them and leave them in a definition environment

+            4.  consider citing pages and sections for Arrieta article in all cases since there is a lot of information -\> might make citations of same article less redundant since there is accompanying information to diversify things

-            3.  be very clear on what is directly taken from another study versus what is paraphrased
+            5.  be very clear on what is directly taken from another study versus what is paraphrased

-            4.  definition/remark structure might need to be revised to something more narrative-suited
+            6.  definition/remark structure might need to be revised to something more narrative-suited

-            5.  think about providing an additional definition for
+            7.  think about providing an additional definition for
                 \"understandability\"

-            6.  consider quoting all definitions to further imply that they are exactly taken from other studies
+            8.  consider quoting all definitions to further imply that they are exactly taken from other studies

-            7.  add a Kleene-star operator mention to remark 9.4
+            9.  add a Kleene-star operator mention to remark 9.4

-            8.  include a section on risks on large NLP models and why explainability is necessary with different study
+            10. include a section on risks on large NLP models and why explainability is necessary with different study

-            9.  if possible, try to reduce references to Arrieta et al.
+            11. if possible, try to reduce references to Arrieta et al.
                 2020 to reduce perceived over-dependence

-            10. revisit sopa explainability evaluation with three guidelines to check if it makes sense after having evaluated sopa++ with the same guidelines
+            12. revisit sopa explainability evaluation with three guidelines to check if it makes sense after having evaluated sopa++ with the same guidelines

-            11. look into antecedent/proxy names and if these can be improved
+            13. look into antecedent/proxy names and if these can be improved

-            12. return to this chapter to add/remove content based on requirements of later chapters
+            14. return to this chapter to add/remove content based on requirements of later chapters

         3. Bibliography